-When a student decides to change programs (e.g. Business Administration to College parallel, Machine Shop to Welding, etc.) the procedure officially begins with a conference with a counselor.
+When a student decides to change programs (e.g. Business Administration to University Transfer, Computer Integrated Machining to Welding, etc.) the procedure officially begins with a conference with a counselor.
 The counselor will assist the student in preparing the appropriate forms which will be processed through the Student Development Office.